Check out some of the most frequently asked questions about hiring a car or not.

 Google Maps Can Be Wrong

 Last but certainly not least, Google Maps can be wrong at certain points.
-From people putting their AirBnB in the wrong place to roads that you cannot go down (despite what Google says) you just need to be mindful that the Azores is quite rural.
+From people putting their AirBnB in the wrong place to roads that you cannot go down (despite what Google says) you just need to be mindful that the Azores is quite rural in places.